 The only things preventing you from being your Self are your mental habits called tendencies or predispositions. – Lester Levenson (1993, “The Self”)

 Thoughts (vijnana), O monks, are not Self.
-If thoughts were Self, then thoughts would not lead to passions and it should obtain regarding thoughts: “May my thoughts be thus, may my thoughts not be thus.”
-And indeed, O monks, since thoughts are not Self, therefore, thoughts lead to passions, and it does not obtain regarding thoughts: “May my thoughts be thus, may my thoughts not be thus.” – Anatta Lakkhana Sutta
+If thoughts were Self, then thoughts would not lead to passions and one should be able to will: “May my thoughts be thus, may my thoughts not be thus.”
+And indeed, O monks, since thoughts are not Self, therefore, thoughts lead to passions, and one cannot will: “May my thoughts be thus, may my thoughts not be thus.” – Anatta Lakkhana Sutta

 Whatever confronts you, don’t let it get the better of you.
 Learn to put a stop to thoughts.
 Whenever an object appears, shine your light on it. – Lin-Chi (Lin-chi 17)